-For recipients of a Strengthened clinical and independent research 2023 grant, there is an expectation that knowledge on preliminary research results and insights will be disseminated continuously during the project period.
+For recipients of an Independent green research 2023 grant, there is an expectation that knowledge on preliminary research results and insights will be disseminated continuously during the project period.
 Thus, grant recipients should be prepared for requests to present knowledge on the progress of their research or project during the project period.